rsm-gh/akbl/README.md

 ## How to use the block testing window ?

 **The block testing window does not exist anymore.
-Since October 29 2017 it went removed from the sable branch**
+Since October 29 2017 it went removed from the stable branch, I'll re-add it with the time.**

 1. Launch `alienware-kbl` as root.
 2. Open the window `Help > Block Testing`